 If you see a long line that comes out to the road, chances are it’s probably for the toasted bread with egg custard fillings.

-There is a constant competition between the green T & K Seafood against the red Rut & Lek Seafood on the intersection with Yaowarat and Phadung Dao Road.
+There is constant competition between the green T & K Seafood against the red Rut & Lek Seafood at the intersection with Yaowarat and Phadung Dao Road.
 The food and the pricing are really similar so to me it doesn’t matter which one you choose.
 Frantic with people and cars passing by, the seafood here is fresh and spicy!